cleaversolutions/hh/_posts/2015-11-28-do-collared-shirts-hit.markdown

 Worst case scenario, about 1/4” (6mm) of your collar might lightly touch the closet rod.
 Your closet rod has a smooth finish, there’s virtually no pressure on the collar, and they’re hanging peacefully in a still, clean, dark, climate-controlled environment while not touching the floor or dirty shoes.

-Compare that to what we do when wearing and laundering our clothes once more, and please comment below if this helped answer any questions or concerns.
-I love hearing from you!
+Compare that to what we do when wearing and laundering our clothes once more, and you’ll realize that your collars are safe with Higher Hangers.